PasekPasek/10xdevs-pull-up-trainer/.ai/prd.md

 The Pull-Up Training Tracker is a mobile-responsive web application designed to help advanced users (capable of 15-20 pull-ups) systematically track their pull-up training progress and receive AI-powered training session recommendations.
 The application provides structure, accountability, and intelligent progression planning for consistent pull-up training improvement.

+**IMPORTANT: This is an authenticated-only application.
+All users must register and log in to access any functionality.
+There is no guest or unauthenticated access to the application features.**

 ### 1.3 Target Audience

 Advanced fitness enthusiasts and athletes who: